-Mats Strandberg returns with the unmistakable blend of horror and razor-sharp contemporary insights that has already captivated readers of Blood Cruise, The Home, and The Conference.
+Mats Strandberg returns with a gothic stand-alone in his unmistakable blend of horror and razor-sharp contemporary insights, a bestselling book that has captivated readers of Blood Cruise, The Conference and The Home, and critics have called it Strandberg’s best novel to date.

 Finland: Like